MARCH 13, 2019

-Louisiana introduced a $150 million cap on the amount of credits that can be issued each year.
-This change was enacted due to increasing budgetary pressures in the state and the uncertainty uncapped film credits can create in budgeting.
+Louisiana introduced a $150 million cap on the number of credits that can be issued each year.
+This change was enacted due to increasing budgetary pressures in the state, and the uncertainty uncapped film credits can create in budgeting.
 As stated above, taxpayers are only getting around 25 cents back on each dollar spent through the program.

 Georgia ranks in the top three states for film and television production, behind New York and California.
-According to a economic impact report, filming contributed $7 billion to the local economy in 2016.
+According to an economic impact report, filming contributed $7 billion to the local economy in 2016.

-Once the third largest production hub behind California and New York, Florida is currently the only Southeastern state without a incentive program after its legislature ended the program in 2016.
+Once the third-largest production hub behind California and New York, Florida, is currently the only Southeastern state without an incentive program after its legislature ended the program in 2016.